 Yoga has long been known to increase flexibility and benefit the body in many ways – injury prevention, improved circulatory health and better athletic performance to name just a few.
 But perhaps even more relevant right now is yoga’s ability to calm the mind, reduce stress and ease anxiety.

 Wagner’s own Tatiana Armstrong is not only an incredibly talented graphic designer, she is also a RYT certified yoga instructor and working to get her Yoga Therapy license.
-To help you get through COVID-19 and it’s day-to-day nuances, Tatiana put together these five yoga sequences to help ease your tension and keep a limber body for summer.
+Tatiana put together these five yoga sequences to help ease your tension and keep a limber body for summer.
 These poses are also perfect pre or post-ski days.
 Inhale, exhale and enjoy!

 Improve cardiovascular functioning.
 Reduce perceived stress levels.
 Improvement in heart rate, respiratory rate, and blood pressure.